blurite/rsprox/README.md

 and adjust the values for your own server.
 This is the same structure that the importer expects when you supply a URL.

-The YAML format expects a top-level `config` array, with one object per target.
+The YAML format expects one object per target.
+When the file is stored locally it will be written with a top-level `config` array, but the importer will also accept a bare list when downloading from a URL.
 Here is an example containing two entries:
 ```yaml
 config:
   - name: Blurite